bioimagesuiteweb/bisweb-manual/docs/README.md

 * [Image Processing Tasks](tools/imageprocessing.md) -- here we describe how to perform basic image processing tasks (e.g. image thresholding, cropping, resampling) using the tools in BioImage Suite Web.

+* [Image Segmentation](tools/segmentationtools.md) -- this describes image segmentation functionality in our software.

+* [Image Registration](dualviewer.md) -- the image registration tools are described in the document describing the Dual Viewer application.

 * [Defacing Images](tools/defacing.md) -- an example of using the tools in BioImage Suite Web to deface a brain image.

 In addition to web applications, BioImage Suite web can be run on the commandline.
 This is discussed in the following: